cyterat/mil-products-aggregator/README.md

 ## 1. Script

-The `scraper.py` script can be used separately from the telegram bot.
-It is a data scraping and aggregation script for military gear from various Ukrainian online stores.
-Retrieves discount price (if available) and excludes out-of-stock products.
+The `scraper.py` is a data scraping and aggregation script which retrieves the discounted (if available) and in-stock military gear from various Ukrainian online stores.
+It can be used separately from the telegram bot.

-The script can also produce a JSON list of dictionaries, if a respective flag is used, where each dictionary represents a scraped website.
+The script can also produce a JSON list of dictionaries, if a respective flag `-j` is used, where each dictionary represents a scraped website.

+    usage: scraper.py [-h] [-n NAME] [-j] [-v]

+    options:
+      -h, --help            show this help message and exit

+      -n NAME, --name NAME  name of the product to scrape (use underscore instead of space between words: сумка_скидання)

+      -j, --json            write output to JSON file in 'data' folder

+      -v, --verbose         display data after scraping

 ### 1.1 Output

 #### 1.1.1 Terminal output example

 Search term: __"сумка скидання"__ (dump pouch)

+It is mandatory to use `-j`,`-v`, or both at the same time for the `scraper.py` to run.

+In the example below, this command `python scraper.py -j -v -n сумка_скидання` is used to search for the dump pouch, save the results into a JSON file, and display these results directly in the terminal window.

 <sub>_Note: not all output is visible in the screenshot_</sub><br>